What we do

 In the Netherlands

 In the Netherlands, Cordaid’s Cooperative Entrepreneurship (COIN) program supports initiatives and municipalities that want to establish a social cooperative.
 In collaboration with various parties, such as local businesses and civil society organizations, Cordaid helps social cooperatives become sustainable.
-Our program reaches out to people with a low income and/or a distance to the labour market in the Netherlands, who are thwarted in their plans to set up their own business.
+Read more about the COIN program in The Netherlands.